 How laser gingivectomy is performed

 The first incisions during the gingivectomies work the same like these that use a blade with the external bevel.
 Where incision will be put starting from the coronal gingival margin; will depend on the depth of pockets with the amount of gingiva around it.
 The first cut should be made according to the measurement of the pocket depth.
-The caution should be taken in how the tooth has to be approached and this is mostly if it is to work around the root structure since there can suffer interaction between laser and hard tissue which may lead to the tissue damage.
-Decreasing of the power can prevent the injury.
+The caution should be taken in how the tooth has to be approached and this is mostly if it is to work around the root structure since there can suffer interaction between laser and hard tissue which may lead to tissue damage.
+Decreasing of the power can prevent injury.
 There are technician who use reflective barrier into the sulcus which prevent wavelength to stray so that they do not interact with a root.
 When there is a soft tissue, the mylar and the metal can reflect laser energy far from a tooth.
-When the gingiva is excised, the power driven ultrasonic scaling will be used for debriding root surface.
+When the gingiva is excised, the power-driven ultrasonic scaling will be used for debriding the root surface.

 The sculpting ability of the lasers and gingivoplasty may be done at the gingival margins to ensure parabolic appearance.
 Erbium laser will create the homeostasis if the procedure is done through altering the laser parameters in order to seal off the blood vessels.
 The technicians may use erbium laser bandage so that they can make the final procedure.
 Placing the dressing or not, it will be a matter of what the clinician wants.